-Columnist and Lawyer specialised in Public law.
-He is a researcher of the University of Public Service Ludovika (Budapest).
+Soma is a columnist and a lawyer specializing in Public law.
+He is a researcher at the University of Public Service (Budapest).

-PhD-student at the University of Pécs, his research topic focuses on Joseph Ratzinger’s political thinking.
-External lecturer at Károli Gáspár University of the Reformed Church in Hungary.
-Member of the Humanities Committee of Hungarian Accreditation Committee.
-President of the Scientific Department of Philosophy of Association of Hungarian PhD and DLA Candidates.
+András is a PhD student at the University of Pécs.
+His research topic centres on Joseph Ratzinger’s political thought.
+He is a external lecturer at Károli Gáspár University of the Reformed Church.
+He is a member of the Hungarian Accreditation Committee.
+He is the president of the Association for Hungarian PhD and DLA Candidates of Philosophy.

-Political scientist, a doctoral student of the Corvinus University of Budapest.
-Earlier, a member of the Bibó István College for Advanced Studies and a research assistant at the Institute for Political Science, Hungarian Academy of Sciences.
-His research field is Christian political thought, especially Reinhold Niebuhr and his Christian Realism.
+Ádám is a political scientist, and a doctoral student of Corvinus University.
+Earlier, a member of the Bibó István College for Advanced Studies and a research assistant at the Institute for Political Science of the Hungarian Academy of Sciences.
+His research field is Christian political thought - with a specialization in Reinhold Niebuhr’s Christian Realism.

-Lawyer, writer.
-He is a lecturer at the Faculty of Law of Eötvös Lóránd University.
-His areas include power theory and leadership methodology, Western Civilization, and sovereignty and social responsibility.
+Markus is a lawyer and writer.
+He is a lecturer at the Faculty of Law of Eötvös Loránd University.
+His main research areas include power theory, leadership methodology, sovereignty, and social responsibility in the West.

-Studied International Security and Defence Policy at the National University of Public Service and at the University of Haifa.
-His main research fields include the Middle East, terrorism, and radicalism.
+Dávid studied International Security and Defence Policy at the National University of Public Service and at the University of Haifa.
+His main research fields include terrorism and radicalism in the Middle East.

-Studied history and international relations at the Babes-Bolyai University, Cluj-Napoca.
-Previously worked as an intern for various research institutes in Budapest.
-Works as a researcher, columnist and geopolitical analyst at the Danube Institute.
+Tamás studied History and International Relations at the Babes-Bolyai University in Cluj-Napoca.
+He commenced his career working as an intern for various research institutes in Budapest.
+He works as a researcher, columnist and geopolitical analyst at the Danube Institute.

-International Relations expert.
-She earned her Master degree at the Corvinus University of Budapest in International Relations.
+Lídia is an international relations expert.
+She earned her Master’s degree from Corvinus University.
 She also studied at the University of Haifa.
-Previously she was a research intern at the Hungarian Ministry of Defense.
-Her research field include the Middle East, humanitarian assistance in times of conflict, and the protection of religious freedom.
+She had been an intern at the Hungarian Ministry of Defence.
+Her primary research interests are the Middle East, humanitarian assistance, and the protection of religious freedom.

-She is a third year law student at the Pázmány Péter Catholic University.
-She is currently one of the deputy-chief-editors as well as an author/columnist at Reaktor.
-The experience she gained at international debating competitions is greatly helping her in her studies and her work.
+Zsófia is a third year law student at Pázmány Péter Catholic University.
+She is the deputy editor in chief, as well as a columnist at Reaktor.
+Zsófia’s years of experience in debating greatly assists her work at the Institute.

-Graduate student of theology MA.
-Currently as an assistant, she is supporting the work of our Executive Director and Director of Research.
-She has some experience in event management, assistance and interior design too.
+Dorina is a graduate MA student in Theology.
+She supports the work of the Executive Director and the Director of Research.
+She has previous experience in events management, personal assistance, and interior design.

-She studied political science at Pázmány Péter Catholic University, currently she is a student at Budapest Business School.
-She previously worked and gained experience in tourism.
+Orsolya studied Political Science at Pázmány Péter Catholic University, currently she is a student at Budapest Business School.
+Formerly, she gained working experience in tourism.

-She received a Bachelor degree in Slavistics from Eötvös Lóránd University, Faculty of Humanities.
-She speaks multiple languages and now studying event management.
-Previously she had worked in tourism and commerce.
+Rebeka holds a Bachelor’s degree in Slavistics from Eötvös Loránd University.
+She speaks multiple languages and is now studying Events Management.
+Formerly, she had worked in tourism and commerce.